Skip to content

 We know those closest to you come first.
 That’s just as it should be.

-But once you have taken care of the people who are important to you, we hope you’ll choose to leave a gift to Forget Me Not in your will.
+But once you have taken care of the people who are important to you, we hope you’ll choose to leave a gift to Forget Me Not Children’s Hospice in your will.

-Even a 1% gift will make a huge difference to the families we support, and means your loved ones will still receive 99% of your estate.
+Even a small percentage gift will make a huge difference to the families we support, and means your loved ones will still receive the rest of your estate.

 A young white boy with brown hair is lay on the floor of the soft play room next to some soft play equipment, looking up at the camera.